fmay/ziggyusaurus/docs/user-guide/cluster/levels.md

 title: Cluster Levels
 ---

-We will refer to these levels in the documentation.
-They indicate whether your cluster is intended for scale, high-availability or both.
+The Cluster Level indicates whether your cluster is intended primarily for

+- Scale
+- High availability
+- Both

 ## Level 1
 Ziggy runs in a Docker container.
 By default, one of these runs the database and Redis.
 This is fine for scaling, but not for high-availability.
 If the container running the database and redis fails, Ziggy will fail.